When to visit

 Experiences

-The Disney Parks in Florida pack in so many amazing things to do.
-Disney has 70 years of theme park experience.
-They know how to make guests smile.
-With rides, shows, dining, and so much more, its value is tremendous.
+The Disney Parks in Florida offer countless things to do.
+Disney has 70 years of theme park experience and knows how to create memorable visits.
+With rides, shows, dining, and much more, the value is significant.

 EPCOT Festivals

 EPCOT hosts popular festivals for most months of the year.
-These events are an extra perk included in the price of admission to the park.
+These events are an extra perk included in the price of park admission.
 Many families plan their trips around these times.

-Guests love the seasonal food, decorations, and fun.
-Each event has its own unique theme:
+Guests love the seasonal food, decorations, and entertainment.
+Each event has its own theme:

 - EPCOT International Festival of the Arts (Jan-Feb).
-See people painting live, art on display, and Disney on Broadway.
-Everywhere you turn, art comes to life around the park.
+See live painting, art displays, and Disney on Broadway throughout the park.

 - EPCOT International Flower & Garden Festival (Mar-Jul).
-Enjoy beautiful gardens and character topiaries.
-Plants and gardening are central to the food and drinks.
+Enjoy beautiful gardens and character topiaries with plants and gardening themes in the food and drinks.

 - EPCOT International Food & Wine Festival (Jul-Nov).
-Try food from around the world and watch live cooking demos.
-Get involved in hands-on cooking classes.
-End your evening with a drink and a nightly concert.
+Try food from around the world and watch live cooking demonstrations.
+Participate in hands-on cooking classes.
+End your evening with a drink and nightly concert.

 - EPCOT International Festival of the Holidays (Nov-Dec).
-Celebrate global traditions for the holidays.
-Enjoy festive shows, food, and decorations.
+Celebrate global holiday traditions with festive shows, food, and decorations.

 Parties